jyourstone/jellyfin-smartplaylist-plugin/README.md

 Here are some of the planned features for future updates.
 Feel free to contribute or suggest new ideas!

-- **Edit Playlists**: The ability to edit existing smart playlists directly from the UI without needing to delete and recreate them.
 - **More Rule Fields**: Add additional fields if needed, [request here](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/issues).
 - **UI for OR Logic**: Add a way to create `OR` conditions between rule groups in the web interface.
 - **Update to .NET 9**: Update package references and framework from .NET 8 to .NET9.